Last updated 24th September

 Mum has had a fall.
 Dad is now looking after her.
 I don't know what to do?

-If you can get local support in to help that would be best - as long as they observe social distancing.
-If you decide to go and care for them then you will have to self isolate for the duration.
+If you can get local care support in to help that would be best and they will be well versed in social distancing regulatons.
+If you decide to go and care for them yourself, you will be expected to shield/self isolate to protect them.
 This is a big decision to make and you will need to organise extra support for example with food deliveries.

 What do I do if my parents have symptoms of Coronavirus?

 If your parents exhibit the symptoms such as high temperature and a new dry cough, they/you should call NHS 111 for further advice and information.
 If you feel it is an emergency, then of course you should contact 999.